 What this means for the American Shingle situation is highlighted by a news story from the Atlanta NBC Affiliate 11 Alive: American Shingle Customers Could Pay Twice.

-Unlike the 11 Alive story, the Construction Finance Journal focuses on creditor’s rights (versus consumer rights).
+Unlike the 11 Alive story, the Construction Payment Blog focuses on creditor’s rights (versus consumer rights).
 If you’re a consumer, you can check out the “Consumer Ed” resource published by the GA Department of Consumer Affairs, which has information on liens.

 For creditors, however, the American Shingle situation is a good lesson.
 Protect your lien rights by sending required notices and filing your liens within the legal time frames.
 You never know when companies may run into financial difficulty and file bankruptcy (American Shingle was a pretty big company).
 When something like this happens, your lien rights will be invaluable.